-The minor in architectural studies combines coursework in art history, which equips students to analyze the form and changing history of the built environment in diverse cultures, places, and times, with up to three courses on architectural or urban topics offered in any department.
+The minor in architectural studies combines coursework in art history, which equips students to analyze the form and changing history of the built environment in diverse cultures, places, and times, with up to four courses on architectural or urban topics offered in any department.

 Minor Program in Architectural Studies

 Beginning with the Class of 2022, Architectural Studies minors will follow the requirements outlined below.
 Students in the Class of 2021 have the option of adhering to the new or to the old requirements.
 If they have questions or concerns about their options, they should meet with the Director of Undergraduate Studies.

 A student might choose to minor in architectural studies because the student is interested in the built environment—the inescapable setting of our lives—from a liberal arts perspective or because the student is considering applying to architecture school.
 The minor could represent an interest distinct from the student's major or it could complement a major in the social sciences or humanities by exploring the material setting of history and social life or the context for works of literature, film, music, or drama.
 It could equally complement a major in the sciences, such as medical fields, ecology, geology, physics, or mathematics.

 Prospective minors need to meet with the Department of Art History’s Director of Undergraduate Studies (DUS) sometime before the end of the third year to discuss their interests and course plans and to obtain advice and approval.
 Together the student and DUS will fill out the Minor Program Application Form listing the intended courses, which the DUS signs.
 After filing the form, students may still change their choice of courses, with the approval of the DUS.
 The student should submit the completed, signed version to his or her College advisor before the end of the third year.